 Almost all concrete floors can accept polishing, but they have to be adequately prepared and given enough time to cure.
 Without these essential steps, it is almost guaranteed that your polished concrete floor will fail in record time.
 After all, you will be jeopardizing the adhesion of the polish to the surface of the concrete itself.

-When you need excellent concrete polishing, be sure to call TCF West.
+When you need excellent concrete polishing or epoxy flooring in winnipeg, be sure to call TCF West.
 We have an extensive resume of floors across their country.
 Be sure to give us a call to see what we can do for you today!